MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-and-software-requirements-2019.md

 Certain prerequisites are installed by the prerequisite installer with specific options.
 Those prerequisites with specific installation options are listed below with the options that are used by the prerequisite installer.

-- Windows AppFabric - /i CacheClient,CachingService,CacheAdmin /gac
+- Windows AppFabric: /i CacheClient,CachingService,CacheAdmin /gac

-- Microsoft WCF Data Services - /quiet
+- Microsoft WCF Data Services: /quiet

 The prerequisite installer creates log files at `%TEMP%\prerequisiteinstaller.\<date\>.\<time\>.log`.
 You can check these log files for specific details about all changes the installer makes to the target computer.